Internships at M-NASR

 Special Meetings, Seminars and Workshops:

-Opportunities to observe various Associations, State and local recreation affiliated meetings will be provided.
+Opportunities to observe various Association, State and local recreation affiliated meetings will be provided.
 The intern will attend and work cooperatively with interdisciplinary teams, human service providers and educators.
 Professional development will be encouraged through in-services in the community and in-house.

 Public Relations: